breathwork

 Ease into sleep with 4-7-8 breathing

 TL;DR: Inhale through your nose for 4, hold for 7, and exhale through pursed lips for 8.
-Do four gentle rounds in bed to quiet arousal at lights-out.
+Do four gentle rounds in bed to support quiet at lights-out.

 How to use this page